Kaholo/kaholo-plugin-pytest/README.md

 This is the actual pytest command that will be run.
 The simplest command is just `pytest`, which will run all pytest modules found in the Working Directory.

 ### Parameter: JSON Report
 This parameter allows for easy selection of Full or Summary JSON reports using module `pytest-json-report`.
 It is the equivalent of using `--json-report` (Full) or `--json-report-summary` (Summary) on the command line.
 If selected here, it is not necessary to add them to the command.
+Making a selection here other than `none` will also publish the resulting JSON report to Kaholo Final Results for convenient access in the code layer.

+### Parameter: Alternative Docker Image
+Some pytest projects and modules may require a Python version different from the default specified in file `consts.json`.
+The plugin is not guaranteed to work properly with just any Python image, but some success is likely to be had with alternate versions such as `python:3.8` or `python:3.9.16`.
+This parameter is provided for such experimentation.
+If an image cannot be found to make the plugin work correctly for your `pytest` use case please do let us know.